BIRD-COMMAND/HelperWatch/README.md

 By leveraging commodity smartwatches, simple wall-powered sensor nodes, and a secure Cloud Backend, HelperWatch serves as a **wearable cognitive prosthetic**—providing real-time, room-aware verbal cues, behavioral support, and safety alerts while maintaining a fierce commitment to data privacy.

+The products and solutions developed and provided by the open-source HelperWatch project are intended to be distributed at-cost and without profit to the community it serves.
+This is a non-profit, volunteer-driven effort.

 ---

 ## The Vision: Calm & Autonomous Care